POSTPONED LECTURE – THIS WILL NOW BE ON 12 MARCH 2024

 Keir Giles has authored multiple publications explaining the Russian approach to warfare, including NATO’s “Handbook of Russian Information Warfare” (2016), and “Moscow Rules: What Drives Russia to Confront the West” (Brookings, 2019), diving deep into the persistent factors causing relations with Russia to fall into crisis.
 His most recent book is “Russia’s War on Everybody” (Bloomsbury 2022) describing the human impact of Russia’s campaigns to acquire power and influence around the world.

-Non-Members: £10, Online or Victoria Hall (you will be admitted to the Hall at 7.50pm if there is room)
+Guests: £10, Online (please book to receive a link) or £10 Victoria Hall (pay on the door – you will be admitted to the Hall at 7.50pm if there is room)

 Please book to watch online by 1pm on the day of the event